Summer Learning

 Read all summer long!

-Swing by any library to pick up a reading tracker starting May 30, which includes activities families can do together to boost kids' reading power!
+Swing by any library to pick up a reading tracker now, which includes activities families can do together to boost kids' reading power!

 Mark your calendars to pick up a free book starting June 1st (while supplies last).